Tamarind Paste Recipe

 Preparation

-• Add the pulp back to the bowl along with left over water that was heated.
+• Option 2 – Mash the tamarind as much as possible and pass through a strainer to a deep pot.
+Add the pulp back to the bowl along with the reserved water.
 Use only as required, we want to make a thick paste.
-Squeeze the pulp and pass through the filter once more.
+Squeeze the pulp and pass through the strainer once more.

 How to Make Tamarind Paste